luyadev/luya/docs/guide/concept-tags.md

 ];
 ```

-Now you have registered the Tag under the name **tooltip**.
-Now you can use the Tag everywhere within CMS or CRUD by just calling:
+After including the example tag in your config file it is available under the name **tooltip**.
+Now you can just use the tag everywhere within CMS or CRUD with the following notation:

 ```
 I am tooltip[John Doe](This tooltip text appears when hovering over John Doe).
 ```

-## Parse Text
+## Parse a tag

-Sometimes you are not in a context where the parsing is enabled.
+Perhaps you are not in a context where the parsing is enabled.
 In this case you can parse your content by using {{luya\TagParser::convert()}} or with markdown integration {{luya\TagParser::convertWithMarkdown()}}.
-This enables you to parse tags even in your controllers or views.
+This enables the availabilty to parse tags even in your controller or view files.